hh-lohmann/jekyll-basal-scaffold/README.md

 ## WONTFIX

-* no css, no js, no metadata, no libraries, no frameworks, no tools, no hooks, no admin
+* no css, no js, no metadata, no libraries, no frameworks, no tools, no hooks, no admin, no preconfiguration

 This scaffold has to be basal, transparent, and portable.
 There should be no purpose or use case built in, it should rather be possible to use it even to compose program code out of building blocks, [dot graph](https://www.graphviz.org/) layouts, or anything else that has no deeper relationship to webpages and their properties besides that a web browser should be able to display it.
 So any "helpful preconfiguration" or anything that looks like will lead to something else and WILL NOT happen here.